collab-uniba/ExperienceSampling/README.md

 The data collected by the appplication is stored in a local database and can be exported at any time as a CSV file.

-If the application is provided with a [credentials.json](https://gspread.readthedocs.io/en/latest/oauth2.html) file in the `data` folder, the database is synced with Google Spreadsheet.
-The spreadsheets are shared with the Google accounts listed in `data/sharelist.txt` (one email address per row).

 The application allows the user to see a retrospective diagram based on Circumplex Model by James Russell.

 ## Technology Used